dbalague/mathwithsagemath/index.markdown

 layout: home
 ---
-# Math with SageMath

-Collection of basic math problems solved using SageMath.
+In Math with Sagemath you will find a collection of basic math problems solved using SageMath.

 I divided the blog in sections.
 Each section will start with the explanation on how to solve the problems by hand and what SageMath functions we can use.
-Examples will follow.
+You will also find links to examples solved using SageMath.

-To better understand the examples, I recommend downloading the corresponding Jupyter notebooks, or launch the binder (see below) so that you can execute them online.
+To better understand how to solve the examples with SageMath, I recommend downloading the corresponding Jupyter notebooks, or launch the binder (see below) so that you can execute them online.

-The content will be added as posts and I will post randomly...
+The content will be added as posts and I will post randomly on different topics...
 So be patient if there is a topic missing!

 ## Contents of this Repo